 Cindy Burke has had a lifelong interest in journalism and fiction writing.
 She started as a newsroom assistant and has contributed several articles to local newspapers.
-Her science fiction book, "Intimate Space: A Feminist Utopian Romp Through the Galaxy," will be republished in 2017.
-This version will have tighter copy editing and new, exciting cover art.
+Her science fiction book, "Intimate Space: A Galactic Adventure," was republished in November, 2018.
+This version has tighter copy editing and new, exciting cover art (see below).

-Burke was born in Savannah, GA and lived for several years in California, Georgia and Florida before moving to Upstate South Carolina in 1998.
-She is a social justice advocate and member of the Clemson Alumni Society for Equality (CASE), an alumni group that has established two student scholarships.
+Burke was born in Savannah, GA and lived for several years in San Diego, Atlanta and West Palm Beach before moving to Upstate South Carolina in 1998.
+She's a social justice advocate and member of Clemson LGBTQ+ Alumni, a group that supports diversity at Clemson University through networking and student scholarships.

-Her family is spread across the Southeast, including two sons, one in the U.S. Navy and one in the Coast Guard.
-She lives with her husband, a computer analyst and fellow sci-fi and fantasy buff.
-Burke writes from their home located in the foothills of the beautiful Blue Ridge Mountains.
+She has two sons, one in the U.S. Navy and one in the Coast Guard.
+Burke lives with her husband, a computer analyst and fellow sci-fi and fantasy buff.
+She writes from their home nestled in the foothills of the beautiful Blue Ridge Mountains.

 Dismayed by a major blow to her fledgling career, journalist Alison James is given a second chance with an offer from the monolithic WorldGov, the sovereign power on Earth.
-The catch is that she will have to travel to a raw new planet in a far-away solar system.
+The catch is that she'll have to travel to a raw new planet in a far-away solar system.